 1. Chlorine

 Chlorine is used to disinfect and sterilize different areas like bathrooms, sinks, and swimming pools.
-The mishandling of chlorine—as when mixing it with other cleaning products—could result in the release of gaseous chlorine, which is poisonous and could be inhaled, resulting in eye and throat irritation and respiratory problems.
+The mishandling of chlorine—as when mixing it with other cleaning products—could result in the release of gaseous chlorine, one of the most toxic gas exposures for workers.
+When inhaled, this poisonous gas can quickly cause eye and throat irritation and respiratory problems.

 2. Benzene

-Benzene is commonly found on crude oil ships and cargo ships, as well as oil rigs.
-Maritime workers who clean holding areas and perform maintenance have a higher risk of exposure to this chemical, which can cause internal bleeding, a lowered immune response, and leukemia.
+Benzene is commonly found on crude oil ships and chemical cargo ships, as well as oil rigs.
+Maritime workers who clean holding areas and work with toxic maintenance oil have a higher risk of exposure to this chemical, which can cause internal bleeding, a lowered immune response, and leukemia.

 3. Ammonia

 Ammonia is a type of gas that is commonly used as a refrigerant.
-When exposed to high temperatures, the gas breaks down into nitrogen dioxide and hydrogen—both very flammable gases.
-Explosions could occur and inhaling the gas can cause throat and nose irritation, respiratory problems, fluid accumulation, and difficulties breathing.
+When exposed to high temperatures, the gas breaks down into nitrogen dioxide and hydrogen—both very flammable gasses.
+Explosions could occur and inhaling the gas can cause throat and nose irritation, respiratory problems, fluid accumulation, and difficulty breathing.

 4. Asbestos